MOL (company): Downstream operations

 MOL Group operates assets with a total of 20.9 mtpa refining and 2.2 mtpa petrochemicals capacity.
 Its downstream asset base includes 6 production units: 4 refineries and 2 petrochemical sites, and an extended regional logistics and wholesales network as an integrated value chain.
 Its refineries at Százhalombatta, Hungary and Bratislava, Slovakia, are among the most profitable ones in Europe, with Nelson complexity indexes of 10.6 and 11.5 respectively.

 MOL also produces and sells petrochemicals worldwide and is a leading petrochemical company in the Central Eastern Europe region.
 Its products are sold in more than 40 countries.
 MOL's petrochemical portfolio consists of high-quality polyolefin products (high- and low-density polyethylene, polypropylene) as well as butadiene.

 As part of its 2030 strategy, MOL targets a gradual increase of the share of valuable non-motor fuel products to above 50% by 2030 from below 30% currently.
 MOL intends to increase the feedstock for its petrochemical plants, whilst also taking advantage of the growing demand for profitable products as jet fuel, lubricants and base oils.

+In 2015, MOL and Transpetrol AS finished a capacity expansion of the Adria oil pipeline between Százhalombatta, Hungary, and Ipolyság, Slovakia, increasing the capacity by 2.5 million tons/year to a total of 6 million tons/year.
+At the same time, the pipeline section in Hungary leading to Slovakia also had its capacity increased to 14 million tons/year.
+According to MOL, the expansions were "enhancing the regional security of supply."
+In September 2025, MOL and the Adria pipeline operator Janaf conducted capacity tests at the section between the Sisak terminal and the Hungarian border, in an effort to reduce dependency on the Druzhba pipeline.
+According to Janaf, the second test established a safe operating rate of 2,100 m^{3}/h of oil, a third test however was only run at 1,650 m^{3}/h, with both companies giving different reason as to why the flow rate was lower than before.